SASutherland/TechnicalWriter/README.md

 ### We simplify.

-First off, technical writers act as a liaison between the engineer and the customer, taking complicated ideas and processes and **explaining them so that anyone can understand** — anyone at all, regardless of expertise.
+First off, technical writers act as a liaison between the engineer and the customer, taking complicated ideas and processes and **explaining them so that anyone can understand** regardless of expertise.
 The simpler, the better.
 We know our target audience and we tailor our documents just for them.
-Engineers, for all their great qualities, are not always the best at describing things in such a way that non-engineers can fully grasp (sorry!)
+Engineers, for all their great qualities, are not always the best at describing things in a way non-engineers can grasp (sorry!)
 And that's where we come in. **Think of us as translators, filtering through pages of complex information and turning those paragraphs into short, punchy sentences**.

-In other words, we meet with the experts at our company, interview them, get the inside scoop on what they've been working on, and then **bring that information directly to you**, using clear documentation that will illustrate exactly what we've learned. **We do this for both our customers and colleagues** because there may be people on other teams who need that info, too.
+In other words, we meet with the experts at our company, interview them, get the inside scoop on what they've been working on, and then **bring that information directly to you**, using clear documentation to illustrate exactly what we've learned. **We do this for both our customers and colleagues** because there may be people working on other teams who need that info, too.

 <img src="https://github.com/SASutherland/TechnicalWriter/blob/master/Documenting.PNG" alt="A drawing of people looking at colorful documentation" height="30%" width="30%" align="left">

 **Say you've made an exciting new product**.
-It's been in development for five years and now it's finally ready to be released into the world.
+It's been in development for years and now it's finally ready to be released.
 It has 20 different functionalities.
 It does everything.
 It's going to completely change our lives in ways that we can't possibly imagine — like the automobile or the Internet. **How would you describe this product to someone who's never seen it before?
 How would you explain it to a novice?
 Where would you even begin?** If it's overly complicated, chances are you'll need a technical writer.

 ### Never call customer service again.